17th Cavalry Regiment: Iraq

-The 3-17 Cavalry deployed twice in support of Operation Iraqi Freedom.
+The ground cavalry troop, A Troop ("Shadow"), 1-17 Cavalry, deployed to Iraq as part of TF 1-82 Aviation for the initial invasion of Iraq during Operation Iraqi Freedom (OIF) in 2003.
+The 1st Squadron deployed again to Iraq in 2003-2004 during OIF II.
+CPT Kimberly Hampton, commanding Darkhorse Troop, was killed in action on 2 January 2004.
+The 3-17 Cavalry deployed twice in support of OIF.
 In 2003, the Squadron deployed with the 3rd Stryker Brigade Combat Team, 2nd Infantry Division.
 3-17 Cavalry earned a Meritorious Unit Commendation for operations in Samarra, Mosul, and Tal Afar.
-In 2007, the Squadron deployed as part of the Presidential Surge, serving with the 3rd Combat Aviation Brigade in securing the “Southern Belts” of Baghdad.
-On 22 October 2008, the Squadron was assigned to assigned to 3rd Combat Aviation Brigade, 3rd Infantry Division and moved to Hunter Army Airfield, Georgia.
+In 2005, 2d Squadron deployed with the 101st Combat Aviation Brigade to conduct operations in Multinational Division-North out of FOB Speicher during OIF 05-07.
+In 2007, 3d Squadron deployed as part of the Presidential Surge, under the operational control of the 3rd Combat Aviation Brigade in securing the “Southern Belts” of Baghdad.
+On 22 October 2008, the Squadron was released from the 10th Mountain Division (Light Infantry) and permanently assigned to the 3rd Combat Aviation Brigade, 3rd Infantry Division and moved from Fort Drum, New York to Hunter Army Airfield, Georgia.

+In 2017, 2d Squadron deployed to Camp Taji in support of Operation Inherent Resolve, to be replaced in early 2018 by 7th Squadron, under the operational control of the 449th Combat Aviation Brigade, North Carolina Army National Guard.

 Afghanistan

-Apache Troop 3rd Squadron 17th Cavalry deployed in support operations with the 1st BCT 10th Mountain division during Operation Enduring Freedom 4 from Aug 2003 - April 2004.
+A reinforced 1st Platoon, from Troop A ("Shadow"), 1-17 Cavalry deployed with the 82d Aviation Brigade for Operation Enduring Freedom (OEF) II in 2002-2003.
+Apache Troop 3rd Squadron 17th Cavalry deployed in support operations with the 1st BCT 10th Mountain division during OEF IV from Aug 2003 - April 2004.
 The Troop performed security operations for the 10th Aviation Brigade Headquarters.
-In 2012, the 2nd Squadron was deployed to Afghanistan operating out of Jalalabad Airfield replacing the 1st Squadron that had deployed in 2011.
+In late 2007, TF 2-17 CAV deployed to Jalalabad Airfield as the aviation task force covering Nangarhar, Nuristan, Kunar, and Laghman provinces during OEF 07-09 as part of the 101st Combat Aviation Brigade, replaced by TF 7-17 CAV a year later from the 159th Combat Aviation Brigade.
+In 2012, the 2nd Squadron was deployed back to its previous base in Jalalabad, replacing the 1st Squadron that had deployed in 2011.